The pain of feeling caught in sugar

 Be filled with ease rather than stress

-I want you to feel empowered and whole – to feel empathy and understanding for the places where you've gotten stuck, knowing you did the best you could – while also feeling empowered to change.
+I want you to feel whole – to feel empathy and understanding for the places where you've gotten stuck, knowing you did the best you could, while also feeling empowered to change.

 I want you to live from your wholeness, to know that your hardships and challenges are not who you are - and that you can care for them without being them.